 In Arkansas, temporary total disability benefits are paid when an employee needs time off work while being treated for a work injury.
 The first seven days of missed work are not paid unless you need more than two weeks off work.

 Benefits for temporary total disability are two-thirds of your average weekly wage.
 However, you cannot receive more than a maximum amount set by law each year.
-For 2017, the maximum weekly benefit is $661 per week.
+For 2019, the maximum weekly benefit is $695 per week for total disability and $521 for permanent partial disability.

 If you’re able to work during this time, but you are earning less due to your injury, you can receive temporary partial disability benefits.
 These benefits are two-thirds of the difference between your wages before your injury and what you’re able to earn now, subject to the same weekly maximum mentioned above.